IsaacLi74/Euler_Sieve/README.md

 To try out the code:

-You can just simply copy the code into https://live.lean-lang.org/.
+You can just simply copy the code into https://live.lean-lang.org/ and run it with mathlib stable.

 Important Note: